How to successfully sell your property in the Sydney property market

 Sydney housing affordability

-The median price of homes in Marrickville is $1.3 million, but most properties in Marrickville aren't as large as the 751 square metres Kevin and his partner owned.
+At the time, the median price of homes in Marrickville was $1.3 million, but most properties in Marrickville aren't as large as the 751 square metres Kevin and his partner owned.
 That may be the reason why they fetched half a million dollars more than the median price.

 Marrickville is just a stone's throw from Newtown and other Inner West suburbs that are popular with Gen Y buyers, but isn't on their radar as much as Newtown or Glebe.
 Nor is it one of the least expensive suburbs to buy in.
 It has the advantage of being just 10 kilometres from the Sydney CBD and is minutes away from Newtown, though, which is probably why the median price is about the same as Newtown.